Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: Numerical simulations

 To begin with, a one-dimensional case of an unsteady droplet velocity field is considered \cite{Osiptsov1984}, which operates under the assumption that droplets are characterised by a large inertia ($St \gg 1$).
-Droplets are initially positioned uniformly on the interval ${x}_0 \in [0,1]$ with a non-uniform velocity distribution, and their motion and Jacobian evolve according to the equations
+Droplets are initially released with a non-uniform velocity distribution, and their motion and Jacobian evolve according to the equations

 Eqs.~\eqref{eq:fla1d} admit the analytical solution

 The associated number density $n (x_d,t)$ evolves according to Eq.~\eqref{eq:Lagrangian-COM} with initial condition $n ({x}_0,t) = n_{0}$, and the corresponding solution in this case is given by